Sam the Record Man: Sign preservation at Yonge-Dundas Square

 Under a heritage preservation deal with the city, Ryerson University was expected to restore the spinning record signs and incorporate them into the new Student Learning Centre on the former Sam's site.
 However, the university later stated that the signs were not compatible with their designs for the new building.
 In July 2014, city council approved a revised agreement with Ryerson, whereby the university would pay to install and maintain the sign atop a city-owned building at 277 Victoria St., two blocks southeast of the original location.

-In July 2017, Ryerson announced that restoration of the almost half-century-old neon signs had started in June, and they would be ready for display over Sankofa Square (then named Yonge-Dundas Square) in the fall.
-The re-installation was completed and the sign has been relit since 2018.
+In July 2017, Ryerson announced that restoration of the almost half-century-old neon signs had commenced, and that they would be ready for display in the autumn.
+The re-installation was completed, and the sign has been relit since 2018.